CSMW Home Page

 CSMW is developing a coastal "Sediment Master Plan" (SMP) to help guide political, regulatory, environmental, educational and process-related efforts anticipated when implementing RSM.
 Coastal sediment imbalance problems and CSMWs "road to solutions" are discussed in our brochure "Why a SMP is needed".
 The SMP Baseline Report 2006 describes the initial SMP development process and CSMW priorities, while the SMP Status Report 2009 and SMP Status Report 2012 documents provide cumulative progress reporting of CSMW and SMP activities up to those timeframes.
 A SMP Status Report 2017 is currently under development.
 The SMP consists of three types of products produced during Plan development: Informational reports, computer-based tools, and RSM plans developing strategies for implementing RSM within discrete coastal regions.
 Public outreach and agency coordination provide the fourth and overarching SMP focus.

 CSMW is involved in a number of Current Activities .
 CSMWs main thrust at this point for SMP development is coastal region-specific RSM strategy plans.
 We are working with various regional entities to identify potential RSM activities within their jurisdictional area through Coastal RSM Plans or CRSMPs, as well as developing follow-up environmental plans, determined by regional stakeholders as most appropriate to facilitate CRSMP options within their region.
 The CRSMPs identify how governance, outreach and technical approaches can support beneficial use of sediment resources within that region without causing environmental degradation or public nuisance.
-CSMW recently hosted a series of SMP Implementation Workshops in regions where a CRSMP has been completed in order to gain insight from stakeholders on implementation strategies across coastal California.
+CSMW recently hosted a series of SMP Implementation Workshops (Public Outreach) in regions where a CRSMP has been completed in order to gain insight from stakeholders on implementation strategies across coastal California.
 Relevant informational documents, computer-based tools (web browser, associated spatial database and searchable coastal reference database), RSM strategies and environmental plans developed or compiled by CSMW since 2004 are all available on our Library page.

 Information on the various coastal sediment-related programs of CSMW member agencies is available, as are CSMW meeting minutes since 2003.
 Our Public Outreach program has included workshops, development of and mailings to our Public Outreach Contact List, and is part of each Coastal RSM Plan development.
 Comments received to date from our public outreach activities can be viewed by workshop/region location.